 This video explains the steps of putting a mono fishing line on a baitcasting reel.

-Placing a braided fishing line in the baitcasting reel is a little bit different than the other lines.
+Placing a braided line in the baitcasting reel is a little bit different than the other lines.
 However, it is recommended not to place it directly onto the spool to prevent the line as it will slide from the spool and does not apply traction.

 You can also place a monofilament fishing line as a backing line to support, which is concluded as the most recommended way to save money on the line because it is the most expensive kind.